Learn How to Use DIY Row Covers in Your Garden

 I did the same with the spinach.

-You need to use some heavy rocks or the wind will just blow the cover off.
+You really do need to use some heavy rocks or the wind will just blow the cover off.
 I’m planning on having a nice, big salad for my dinner party on Saturday.
 The lettuce does need to be thinned and I’ll toss it with a bit of kale and spinach.
 Yum!

 Handy Video Demonstrations